Oan-Dev/house-hotel/README.md

  - in the end, developing the back end for completing the project.

-## a possoble Bug viewed when creating this one
+## Possoble Bug viewed when creating this one

 - the background may creating a blur when resizing the window in responsive mode.